mwarning/openwrt-examples/README.md

 ## Examples

 example1:
-* dummy daemon written C that forks into background and exits after some (configurable) time.
+* dummy daemon written in C that forks into background and exits after some (configurable) time.
 * the following files will be installed:
   * /usr/bin/example1
   * /etc/config/example1